 Frequently Asked Questions

 How can I find my seller ratings for all four standards programs?

 You can find all ratings in your Seller Dashboard - opens in new window or tab.

 No, the programs are similar.
 But there are some differences, including different thresholds for late shipment rate for each program.
 Regardless of which program you're assessed under, you should always try to provide your buyers the best service you can.

 Find out how performance rating translates into seller levels in our article on Seller Levels and Performance Standards.

 Global seller performance standards help highlight sellers who consistently offer excellent service for their international transactions.
 Sellers from all eBay sites are required to meet the same minimum standards, ensuring that sellers globally are both setting and meeting buyer expectations worldwide.

 If you sell on other eBay sites or offer international shipping, your transaction will count for one of the four regional standards programs based on the country the item is shipped to.
-Go to your seller dashboard to see your status for each of the seller standards programs.
+Go to your seller dashboard - opens in new window or tab to see your status for each of the seller standards programs.

 - US seller standards program: Determines your status on eBay.com.
 You're evaluated based on transactions which are shipped to the US